AmigaGPU/fat-agnus/theDawnOfLinux_my_story.md

 tags: #Linux #History #386DX #kernel
 --

-I was looked at in an odd way when I told my friends at the dawn of linux (alpha kernels on 386 DX machines) that this OS is **fascinating** and will make me money sooner than later.
+I was looked at in an odd way when I told my friends at the dawn of linux (alpha kernels on 386 DX machines) that this OS is **fascinating** and will make me money, sooner rather than later.

 ### So I invested time in linux from that moment on.